Pardalotus/scholarly_identifiers/README.md

 This code is MIT Licensed, Copyright 2024 Joe Wass.

-Inspired by work done at Crossref by Joe Wass, Dima Safonov, Panos Pandis.
+The code is inspired by work done at Crossref by Joe Wass, Dima Safonov, Panos Pandis.